Aitia-IIOT/ah5-docs-java-spring/docs/help/service-security.md

 #### NONE

-If the service provider applies the `NONE` security policy:
+If `NONE` security policy is applied:

 - Service consumption attempts SHALL NOT be verified on the provider side.
 - Consumers SHALL NOT be required to attach any access credentials to their [service operation](./definitions.md#service-operation) requests.